-INSTRUCTOR NOTE: Distribute Thrift Savings Plan Handout.
+INSTRUCTOR NOTE: Thrift Savings Plan Handout

-You were automatically enrolled into the plan at 60 days of service, but do you understand the TSP?
-This next section is designed to help you understand and manage it.
+You enrolled into it in boot camp, but do you understand the TSP?
+This next section is designed to help you understand it and how to manage it.

-Let's start off with explaining what the TSP is by using the Member Checklist and the Thrift Savings Plan Handout.
+Let's start off with explaining what the TSP is by using the Checklist and the Thrift Savings Plan Handout.

-Defined Contribution Plan
+Defined-contribution Plan

-The TSP is a type of retirement saving plan (aka defined contribution) open to all Coast Guard members and federal employees.
+The TSP is a type of retirement saving plan (aka defined contribution) open to all military members and federal employees and members of the uniformed services.
 Similar to a civilian 401(k), the TSP offers the opportunity for Service members to save and invest for retirement.